Hotshot broadband plans

 - Unlimited Fibre 200.
 200Mbps download/20Mbps upload.
 With even faster speeds, Fibre 200 allows different members of your household to stream at the same time without waiting for shows to buffer.

 - Unlimited Fibre Max.
-900Mbps download/500Mbps upload.
-The best choice for heavy streamers, gamers or large households, Fibre Max provides the fastest and most reliable broadband connection.
+950Mbps download/500Mbps upload.
+The best choice for heavy streamers of Internet TV, gamers or large households, Fibre Max provides the fastest and most reliable broadband connection available from Hotshot.

 If you don’t have your own router, you will need to purchase one before you can get set up.
 Hotshot has three types of routers that you can order when you go through the sign-up process.